dylanmeca/labsecurity/README.md

 header = header ()

-scanner.scanports(127.0.0.1) # Scan the ports of an ip header.headerweb ('http://127.0.0.1') # Gives information from a website
+scanner.scanports(127.0.0.1) # Scan the ports of an ip scanner.scanweb ('http://127.0.0.1') # Gives information from a website

 ```